metricly/metricly-docs/content/integrations/AWS-Integration/Metrics/AWS-metrics-emr.md

 author: Lawrence Lane
 ---

-AWS groups EMR metrics into different categories (cluster status, node status, IO, etc.), but this has no impact on how CloudWisdom monitors EMR.
+AWS groups Elastic Map Reduce (EMR) metrics into different categories (cluster status, node status, IO, etc.), but this has no impact on how CloudWisdom monitors EMR.

+{{% notice tip %}}
+EMR clusters work a little differently than other AWS element types in that terminated clusters remain in your AWS console for two months.
+To avoid any confusion with your inventory and metric collection, CloudWisdom does not show terminated clusters in the UI.
+{{% /notice %}}

 ## Collected
 | Friendly Name  | Fully Qualified Name (FQN)                         | AWS Metric                    | Statistic | Units     | Max  | BASE | CORR | UTIL |